mirkonz/mirko.nz/content/blog/2021-06-06-movie-barcodes.md

 description: The beautiful art of barcodes
 ---

-I was working on my home automation system and wanted to ...
+I was working on my home automation system and and this happened...

+More info to come...

 ![The Lion King](/img/thelionking_3400x400.png 'The Lion King')